Laser radiation emitted for the laser system can be harmful if proper procedures are not followed.

 There are various responsibilities a clinic using laser must accept within its facility when conducting treatment, including:

-- The training and skill of any person using laser.
+- The training and skill of any person using lasers.

 - The proper use of the laser, including wavelength, power settings, duration of each energy pulse, amount of time between pulses, and number of pulses per treatment.